Time seemingly stood still for much of the world after the onset of the coronavirus pandemic.

-Expo 2020 site
+Expo 2020 Dubai site — District 2020

 Meydan One Mall

-This one, located between the existing Meydan racecourse site and Al Khail Road, is certainly slated to have a little bit extra — including a 1km-long indoor ski slope and winter village, plus a 400-metre Central Canyon and football and cricket facilities.
+This one, located between the existing Meydan racecourse site and Al Khail Road, is certainly expected to have a little bit extra — including a 1km-long indoor ski slope and winter village, plus a 400-metre Central Canyon and football and cricket amenities.

 The groundbreaking ceremony was held in March 2017.

-Fairmont Marina Abu Dhabi
+Rixos Marina Abu Dhabi

-A haven of tranquillity, Jubail sits between Abu Dhabi's Saadiyat Island and Yas Island and is set to become an upmarket residential community.
+A haven of tranquillity, Jubail sits between Abu Dhabi's Saadiyat Island and Yas Island, and is set to become an upmarket residential community.

 SeaWorld Abu Dhabi